CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_FAQs.md

 ## So I can just give you my samples then?

 No.  CHMI does not operate as a fee-for-service core facility, but rather we function as an interdisciplinary genomics lab.
 We teach *you* how to carry out every step involved in the RNAseq pipeline.
-This makes for a fantastic training experimence for students and postdocs, and helps build capacity for labs to be independent with RNAseq.
+This makes for a fantastic training experience for students and postdocs, and helps build capacity for labs to be independent with RNAseq.
 Finally, this hands-on approach has the added benefit of keeping costs lower, since you are providing the labor.

 ## Do I get RNAseq reagents from CHMI?